Back to Parmenides: Timelessness, quantum mechanics, and configuration space

-Nonetheless, apart from all of the technical difficulties, the property of timelessness represented by equation \eqref{equ:wdw} should remain in any theory that is completely relational, in that it would not contain an explicit time variable.
-Briefly summarized, relationalism is the belief that all relevant physical information, including Time, should be deducible by the relation between physical objects.
-Thus the presence of an \lq\lq{}external time\rq\rq{} is odd from the point of view of relationalism, and should be extractable from internal properties of curves in configuration space.\footnote{In the case of shape dynamics \cite{SD_first}, for the theory to possess the full gamut of spatial relationalism would require the theory to be invariant under the complete group of Weyl transformations, and not just the ones that preserve the total volume of space.
-Such a formulation exists \cite{SD_deparametrized}, but it requires a preferred time parameter.
-This is the time parameter which can be \emph{defined} to drive the change that defines duration relationally.
-Nonetheless, it will be a time parameter that somehow exists outside the domain of observability, which is still uncomfortable for relationalist sensibilities.
-What we are saying here does not apply to the original shape dynamics theories, based on York time but not \emph{fully} relational. }
+As mentioned, any theory that is completely relational would preferably not contain an explicit, Newtonian time variable.
+Briefly summarized, relationalism is the belief that all relevant physical information, including Time, should be deducible from the relation between physical objects.
+Thus the presence of an \lq\lq{}external time\rq\rq{} is odd from the point of view of relationalism, and should be extractable from internal properties of curves in configuration space.
+We thus turn now to timelessness.

-As a last remark in this section, I would like to point out that the presence of an auxiliary global time parameter parametrizing a curve in conformal superspace does \emph{not} imply that one could detect a preferred surface of simultaneity.
-Duration is extracted from the local change in the physical degrees of freedom of the field, and should be thus completely relational, with no reference to background structures (see however the end of appendix \ref{app:examples}, for differences that could arise to the general relativistic notion of refoliation invariance).
+What does a timeless, relational theory, quantum or classical, look like?
+A long literature exists on this matter, and it is of course beyond the scope of this work to give any reasonably detailed account of the subject.

+Instead, I will start with a brief description of pre-scientific debates surrounding the issue, in section \ref{sec:Topology}.
+Skipping straight into modern ideas about timeless quantum mechanics, in section \ref{sec:Hamiltonian_timeless} I will then give a very brief account of the results of \cite{Chiou} which are specially useful for my purposes.
+Chiou translates canonical timeless quantum mechanics (see e.g. \cite{Rovelli_book}, briefly summarized in appendix \ref{sec:canonical_timeless}) into the path integral formulation -- which is the approach I believe carries the most useful conceptual baggage.
+I will end the section by illustrating the main features of a path integral for quantum gravity satisfying such principles.